GameServerManagers/LinuxGSM-Docs/Developing-LGSM.md

 * check_system_requirements.sh checks RAM requirements (maybe more into the future)
 * check_tmuxception.sh checks and prevents server start from tmux or screen

 ### core_exit.sh
-This script allows for the use of exit codes which will print different outputs to LGSM logs.
+This script allows for the use of exit codes which will print different outputs to LinuxGSM logs.
 Running `core_exit.sh` defaults exitcode variable to 0 which stands for a proper exit
 * Normal exit: exitcode=0
 * FATAL  exitcode=1